ZainAalabidin/alx-pre_course/0x01-git/README.md

-this is folder for my repo
+this is only time i can write here